- Doctors & Departments

 - Research & Innovation

-The Rehabilitation Medicine Department at Children's Hospital Colorado offers exceptional occupational therapy services with highly specialized therapists on our staff, such as our certified hand therapists who specialize in pediatric conditions.
-Many of our therapists are certified in sensory integration, neuro-developmental treatment, manual therapy, and feeding and swallowing dysfunction.
+The Rehabilitation Program at Children's Colorado offers exceptional occupational therapy services with highly specialized therapists on staff.
+Many of our therapists are certified in sensory integration, neuro-developmental treatment, manual therapy and feeding and swallowing dysfunction.

-Additionally, because our therapists are some of the best in the field, our team is on the forefront of OT research and regularly presents at national conferences.
+Additionally, we encourage multidisciplinary collaboration and work with physician partners to ensure continuity of care for patients outside of our program. because our therapists are some of the best in the field, our team is on the forefront of occupational therapy research and regularly presents at national conferences.